akhanalcs/selfhosted-guides/services/nzbdav/README.md

 # Comprehensive NzbDav Setup Guide

-This guide is an opinionated, step-by-step walkthrough to setting up NzbDav for maximum performance ("infinite library" style) with Radarr, Sonarr, and Stremio.
+This guide is an opinionated, step-by-step walkthrough to setting up NzbDav for maximum performance ("infinite library" style) with Radarr, Sonarr, Plex and Stremio.

 ## Phase 1: Prerequisites